-'Queen of Trash' in dock in Sweden's biggest toxic waste scandal
+'Queen Of Trash' In Dock In Sweden's Biggest Toxic Waste Scandal

-Eleven people go on trial in Sweden on Tuesday accused of illegally dumping toxic waste in the country's biggest-ever environmental crime case.
+Stockholm: Eleven people went on trial in Sweden on Tuesday, accused of illegally dumping toxic waste in the country's biggest-ever environmental crime case.

 A once-acclaimed waste management company is accused of dumping or burying some 200,000 tonnes of waste from the Stockholm area at 21 sites, with no intention of processing it correctly.